poojamahajan0712/medium_blog/tensors/Read.md

-This notebook is for Pytorch basics .
-Includes contents for tensor creation , shapes , reshape , using tensors on CUDA and basic of Autograd in Pytorch
+ Pytorch basics<hr>
+* tensor creation
+* shapes , reshape
+* using tensors on CUDA
+* Autograd in Pytorch